dannberg/dannb-org/content/blog/2020/daily-driver-task-management-system.md

 **Digital Notebook Apps**

 I moved the task management system out of a physical notebook and into a digital app for about a year before going back to physical.
-While it worked, I personally found the cons to outweigh the pros.
+While it semi-worked, I personally found the cons to outweigh the pros.
 If you’re determined to use an app instead of a notebook, or you try both and find an app works better for you, here are some tips for what worked for me:

 *   Have a dedicated “folder” for Daily Driver Tasks, and have different notes inside the folder work as “pages.”
 *   Create a new note/“page” either for every day or every week.
 I found weekly pages worked better for me.